 This article explains how the various integrations work between Envoke and third party software.

-Export / import lists manually
+Export and import lists manually

 You're just starting out and want to be sure Envoke works well for you before committing to an implementation project (which takes up IT time on your end)